Are There Legal Hallucinogens That Provide A Psychedelic Trip?

 A 2006 Supreme Court declaration allows members of a New Mexico church to legally use ayahuasca as a sacramental right.
 Santo Daime and União do Vegetal (UDV) are Brazilian “ayahuasca churches” with branches in the U.S. Each church use the psychedelic in spiritual sessions.

 Some areas in the U.S. — such as Oakland, CA, Washington D.C., Santa Cruz, CA, Denver, CO, and Ann Arbor, MI — have decriminalized psilocybin and other natural psychedelics.
 This means that both possession and use can no longer lead to jail time.
 So, in terms of becoming a legal hallucinogen, it’s inching closer.

 LSD is not a legal hallucinogen, as it falls under Schedule I of the Controlled Substances Act — with no current decriminalization of any sort.
 Although one of the earliest psychedelics with research, a ban of LSD began in the 1970s.
 It wasn’t until more recently that new trials and studies began taking place.

 Most studies took place in the 1960s.
-But, more recently, MAPS completed the first double-blind, placebo-controlled study of the therapeutic use of LSD in human beings in four decades.
+But, more recently, there was the first completed double-blind, placebo-controlled study of the therapeutic use of LSD in human beings in four decades.
 The trends show positive signs in the reduction of anxiety.
 This is a great push towards more studies and, potentially, approval in human trials.

 Some Legal Hallucinogens Are Causing A Stir, But It’s A Work In Progress

 The interest in psychedelics is growing each day, and, in time, most of them may become decriminalized.
+But where are psychedelics legal?
 With a handful of legal hallucinogens already available, interest continues to grow.
 So these alternative treatments for mental health issues may soon become common practice.